Dear Mom! Writing A Special Mother’s Day Letter!

-If you need a little inspiration to help get your letter started, here’s a few ideas…
+If you need a little inspiration to help get you started, here’s a few ideas…

 One afternoon when I had first learned to ride a bike, but was still a little shaky, my mom thought I should wear some gym shoes instead of the sandals I had on as I set out on a bike ride adventure with friends.
 She knew that I still used my feet on occasion for some extra breaking power when I got going too fast.
-Well, it was summer, I was with friends, and somehow putting on shoes didn’t seem too cool at the time.
-But as fate would have it, it wasn’t long before my very vulnerable feet had to be used to help gain control of my bike as it descended a steep hill.
-Oh, how I remember hobbling home with the toe pieces of my thongs all askew and gravel embedded into most of my toenails.
-My mother and I would have chuckled again about how some kids just have to learn things the hard way!
+Well it was summer, I was with friends, and somehow putting on shoes didn’t seem too cool at the time.
+But as fate would have it, it wasn’t long before my vulnerable feet had to be used to help gain control of my bike as I descended a step hill.
+Oh, how I remember hobbling home with the toe pieces of my thongs all askew and gravel embedded in most of my toenails.
+My mother and I would have chuckled again about how some kids have to learn things the hard way!

 ♥ Tell Her You Love Her…And Why!

-I love that my mother taught me that it was okay to express my feelings and share my concerns with her; she truly was my safe haven when the world seemed a bit daunting.
-Her ability to truly listen was one of her greatest virtues!
+I love that my mother taught me that it was okay to express my feelings and share my concerns with her; she truly was my “safe haven” when the world seemed a bit daunting.
+Her ability to listen was one of her greatest virtues!
 I loved my mother’s deep commitment to our family.
-She taught me to have a willing heart and in so doing she helped me realize just how beautiful the world can be when you serve and give to others.
-I loved how she showed such finesse in living well.
+She taught me to have a willing heart and in so doing, she helped me realize just how beautiful the world can be when you serve and give to others.
+I loved how she showed such finesse in living well!

-Thank goodness our mother’s are patient and are able to withstand the many phases of a child’s love as they grow and mature!
+Thank goodness our mother’s are patient and can withstand the many phases of a child’s love as they grown and mature!

 ♥ Thank Her For Her Sacrifices!